Asim1996/BackEndAssignment/README.md

 npm i
 ```
 Create a Database Directory and start mongod process in one terminal<br />
-For establishing a connection type mongo.exe in another terminal
+For establishing a connection type mongo.exe in another terminal <br />

+Task 1)
 #### For Running Scripts
 ```
 cd scripts
 ```
-Task 1)
 Script i)
 ```
 node addUser.js